Knighturtle/semiconductor-financial-analysis/README.md

 ---
 📈 Methods

-Revenue forecasts: log-linear regression with residual-based prediction intervals.
+-Revenue forecasts: log-linear regression with residual-based prediction intervals.

-Profit margin forecasts: robust linear trends or trailing averages, clipped to [-50%, 80%].
+-Profit margin forecasts: robust linear trends or trailing averages, clipped to [-50%, 80%].

-Net income forecasts: product of revenue and profit margin forecasts.
+-Net income forecasts: product of revenue and profit margin forecasts.

 📝 Notes

-CAGR is computed only when both endpoints are positive; otherwise, it is reported as N/A.
+-CAGR is computed only when both endpoints are positive; otherwise, it is reported as N/A.

-Forecasts are statistical and do not incorporate exogenous market risks such as supply chain disruptions, capital expenditures, or geopolitical shocks.
+-Forecasts are statistical and do not incorporate exogenous market risks such as supply chain disruptions, capital expenditures, or geopolitical shocks.

 ## Example Output